Menachem35/AlbumFinder/README.md

 # AlbumFinder
-Angular 5 app to search artists on iTunes API and display list of Albums
+Angular 5 app to search artists on iTunes API and display list of Albums.

+Created by Menachem Glik.
+Feel free to use, to learn - I made sure to put comments, and enjoy.